11 anime science fiction films you should watch while staying at home

 10. Ghost in the Shell

 Plot: Set in 2029 Japan, cyborg federal agent Major.
 Motoko Kusanagi is investigating The Puppet Master, a being who illegally hacks into the minds of cyborg-human hybrids.
-Her investigation into the hacker leads into a journey towards her self discovery sending the investigation and overall story into an unforeseen direction.
+Her investigation into the hacker leads to a journey towards her self-discovery sending the investigation and overall story in an unforeseen direction.